isakro/shoredate/README.md

 The procedures outlined above have focused on the basic functions and default behaviours of the package when dating a single site in the area for which the package was originally developed.
-For further usage and a more detailed walk through, see the main vignette by calling `vignette("shoredate")` or by accessing it on the [website](https://isakro.github.io/shoredate/articles/shoredate.html).
+For further usage and a more detailed walk-through, see the main vignette by calling `vignette("shoredate")` or by accessing it on the [website](https://isakro.github.io/shoredate/articles/shoredate.html).